Health Care Provider: Risk Models For Breast Cancer, A Primer

 Risk models and diagnostic considerations:

-- Estimated absolute risk can vary substantially between models
+- Estimated risk can vary substantially between models

-- Age: As a woman gets older, her 5- and 10-year risk of developing breast cancer increases but her lifetime risk decreases
+- Age: As a woman gets older, her 5- and 10-year risk of developing breast cancer increase but her lifetime risk decreases

 Risk model limitations: